espkz/pgr-gacha-sim/README.md

 - [Gray Ravens](https://grayravens.com/wiki/GRAY_RAVENS)

 ## Current Issues
-- I think the Themed Banner also gives debut unit shards?
+- I think the Themed/CUB on debut also gives debut unit/CUB shards?
 Unsure though (also I don't have the assets so I have to find a replacement image)
 - Pulling too fast will make it bug out (duh don't do that)
 - Gets a little slow because I think that's Streamlit latency (will look for a different place to host)